macintyrelab/CNpare/README.md

 copy number profiles.
 This can be done using `getCNbins()`.
 Genomic positions of bins can be obtained using `getBinsStartsEnds()`.

-This package includes `CellModels_ASCAT.RData`, a dataframe with copy-number profiles of 1,417 human cancer cell lines from the Cancer Cell Line Encyclopaedia (CCLE) and Genomics of Drug Sensitivity in cancer (GDSC), which has been generated with ASCAT.
-This dataset must also be transformed to bin-level copy numbers before to use for comparisons.
+This package includes `cells_segcn.RData`, a dataframe with copy-number profiles of 1,417 human cancer cell lines from the Cancer Cell Line Encyclopaedia (CCLE) and Genomics of Drug Sensitivity in cancer (GDSC), which has been generated with ASCAT.
+This dataset must also be transformed to bin-level copy numbers before to be used for comparisons.

 ### Compare two copy-number profiles